Bearer/bearer/docs/reference/config.md

     skip-rule: []
 # Scan settings
 scan:
+    # Specify the type of scanner (sast, secrets).
+    scanner:
+        - sast
+        - secrets
     # Expand context of schema classification
     # For example, "health" will include data types particular to health
     context: ""